sazarkin/vue-image-compare/README.md

 </div>
 ```

-or with some optionals params, like in [demo](https://github.com/Shuunen/vue-image-compare/tree/demo) :
+or with some optionals params, like in [demo folder](https://github.com/Shuunen/vue-image-compare/tree/master/demo) :

 ```html
 <div id="app">